szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - Casting speed increases by 1
   - Saving throws bonus against Spell at +2, +1 for the rest

+Possibly incompatible with Forgotten Armaments.
+The item tweak part thereof touches various items, and apparently Traveler's Robe is one of them.

 ### Make Belt of Skillful Blade also improve piercing damage (1560) (BG2EE EET)

 This makes the belt include piercing damage, such that it affects things like daggers, short swords and wakizashis.